Noah’s Cod Cakes and Tartar Sauce

 - Salt and freshly ground black pepper to taste

-- Step 1 For the cod cakes, place about 10 cups of water in stockpot over high heat and bring to a boil.
+- For the Cod Cakes, place about 10 cups of water in a stockpot over high heat and bring to a boil.
 When boiling, add fish and lightly simmer for 2-3 minutes until the cod is cooked.
-Drain and cool in colander.
+Drain and cool in a colander.
 Set aside.

-- Step 2 When the cod is cool enough to handle, place in medium size mixing bowl.
-Gently flake with fork (or your hands) looking for any possible bones.
+- When the cod is cool enough to handle, place it in a medium-sized mixing bowl.
+Gently flake with a fork (or your hands) looking for any possible bones.

-- Step 5 Make into 8 (or 10, depending on desired size) equal, well-formed patties and set aside.
+- Make into 8 (or 10, depending on the desired size) equal, well-formed patties and set aside.

-- Step 6 Add additional 3/4 cup bread crumbs to a separate mixing bowl.
-Gently coat the cod cakes in the bread crumbs, making sire to get the sides, and place on a plate.
+- Add an additional 3/4 cup bread crumbs to a separate mixing bowl.
+Gently coat the cod cakes in the bread crumbs, making sure to get the sides, and place on a plate.
 Repeat with the remaining cakes.
 Note: once coated in bread crumbs, cod cakes can be wrapped well and refrigerated for 1 day or until you are ready to cook them.

-- Step 7 For the tartar sauce, mix all of the ingredients together in a small bowl until blended.
+- For the Tartar Sauce, mix all of the ingredients together in a small bowl until blended.
 Cover and refrigerate till needed.

-- Step 11 Serve cod cakes hot with a dollop of tartar sauce.
+- Serve cod cakes hot with a dollop of tartar sauce